-Banff National Park is ready to welcome Canadians and visitors who gather this year for Canada’s 150th.
+Banff National Park is ready to welcome Canadians and visitors.
 As one of Canada’s most iconic tourism destinations, Banff could be especially popular during this celebration year.
 For the best Banff National Park experience, plan your visit before arriving and step out of your vehicle to explore the park on foot, by bike, or with transit.

 Making reservations now means more time to enjoy all that Banff National Park has to offer.
 You can book everything you need right now for the perfect vacation from a backcountry overnight permit, a weekend in an oTENTik, or a lantern-lit tour through the ancient grottos at the Cave and Basin National Historic Site.

 Download the Parks Canada app

 Get instant access to Parks Canada’s Camping Registration, GPS-triggered interactive maps, and all the latest information about special events happening in 2017 right now when you download the free Parks Canada app.

 Be parks smart

 Check for updates on seasonal and safety closures, make sure you pay attention to guidelines so everyone can enjoy the beauty of our National Parks and National Historic Sites and most important of all, don’t forget your Discovery Pass!

 On the day

 Check out BanffNow for up to the minute visitor information.
 Banff National Park has launched a new trip planning tool to improve the national park experience for visitors.
 This page provides up to date, real-time information on the availability of popular locations and attractions, such as day-use areas, parking availability, messages on important traffic events and suggestions for alternative locations to visit in the park.
 Through BanffNow visitors are encouraged to plan ahead and be prepared for their visit to Banff National Park.